 SEO

 Search engine optimization (SEO) is an ever-evolving beast, with Google (all but synonymous with the term “search engine”) updating their algorithm constantly.
 These updates are intended to improve the user experience and prevent websites from manipulating search rankings to appear higher in search results.
-In late 2022, Google implemented the Helpful Content update, which prioritizes websites with unique and in-depth content while downranking sites that use common tactics like keyword stuffing and link spamming, along with the relatively hotter trend of AI generated content.
+In late 2022, Google implemented the Helpful Content Update (HCU), their most impactful SEO update in recent years.
+HCU, along with AI’s proliferation in content generation, has provided new learnings and strategies for content writers.
+HCU prioritizes websites with unique and in-depth content and works in opposition to Chat-GPT-generated content.
+It also downranks sites that use tactics like keyword stuffing and link spamming.

-Here, we dive into some key changes and offer suggestions on how to best manage your SEO this year.
+Have you updated your content based on the HCU?
+Here, we review the key changes and offer suggestions on how to best manage your SEO this year.

 Though this update significantly changed the tactics of SEO, it is consistent with Google’s overt objective to increase the quality of the content that ranks highly.
-Though the measures used to qualify quality have shifted over time, SEOs and content writers should expect to continue to see future updates aligned with this ethos, where the most user-focused content, and therefore the user, wins.
+Though the measures used to qualify quality have shifted over time, content writers should expect to continue to see future updates aligned with this ethos, where the most user-focused content–and therefore the user–wins.

 As shared by Rebekah Edwards, SEO expert, CEO and co-founder of Clara Agency, “Google wants to rank someone with expertise creating a unique and in-depth piece of content that’s not artificially created in any way.
 It has always followed the northstar of trying to get better and better at keeping manipulators from finding success.”

-The impacts of this update are potentially detrimental to sites using certain strategies common in SEO to date, while those who stand to benefit are sites that have consistently focused on generating high-quality, interactive content.
+The impact of this update is detrimental to sites using certain strategies common in SEO to date, while those who have benefitted are sites that have consistently focused on generating high-quality, interactive content.
 The changes to Google’s algorithm focus on rewarding sites and pages with informative content, rather than those who went all-in on keyword stuffing and participating in backlink-sharing groups that involve purchasing or trading links en masse.
-In order to stay compliant, web designers and writers need to focus on creating unique and in-depth pieces that answer questions and provide value to the audiences they’re targeting.
+In order to stay compliant, web designers and writers have homed in on creating unique and in-depth pieces that answer questions and provide value to the audiences they’re targeting.

 Any business, blogger, or entrepreneur who relies on SEO should be aware of the changes and how to manage them.
-Those who intend to base their business traffic on search performance, but aren’t well versed in SEO, will have an especially difficult time.
+Those who based their business traffic on search performance, but weren’t well versed in SEO, have had an especially difficult time.
 However, it’s not all doom and gloom.
 Edwards highlighted that “You can compete as a little guy, but you need to know more about what Google thinks is good content than what you think is good content.”

-While the previous “best practices” in SEO are now potentially detrimental to those who invested in tricks instead of focusing on generating great content, this update presents an opportunity for small businesses to focus on local search and niche markets, rather than trying to compete on broad topics.
+While the previous “best practices” in SEO are now potentially detrimental to those who invested in tricks instead of focusing on generating great content, this update has presented an opportunity for small businesses to focus on local search and niche markets, rather than trying to compete on broad topics.

 What areas of content strategy need to be revised?